acuminous/yadda/README.md

   mocha --reporter spec bottles-test.js

   100 Green Bottles
-    ✓ should fall from the wall
+    Should fall from the wall
+      ✓ Given 100 green bottles are standing on the wall ✓ When 1 green bottle accidentally falls
+      ✓ Then there are 99 green bottles standing on the wall
 ```

 ## Yadda In Depth